saurabhp75/saurabhp75.github.io/_notes/oauth2.md

 ![Oauth2 code Flow](/assets/images/oauth2/oauth_code_flow.jpeg)

 ## Note
-- `state` is used to prevevnt CSRF.
+- `state` is used to prevent CSRF.
 - The client registers with authorization server and gets `client ID` and `client secret` which are later used in front and back channel communication respectively.
 It also has to specify `redirect URI/Callback`.

 ## Starting the Oauth2 authorization code flow